 What Is Polycystic Ovary Syndrome?

 Polycystic ovaries occur in women who produce a higher volume of male hormones in a female body.
 This hormonal imbalance impacts the normal working function of the female reproduction system and can impact menstrual periods and pregnancies.
 PCOS impacts the production of estrogen and progesterone, whilst the ovaries continue to produce a small amount to ‘male’ hormones, known as androgens.
 Whilst this is an important hormone for triggering puberty, excessive androgens cause virilization.
-This condition affects the typical function of the female body, and even causes PCOS hair loss, which mirrors male pattern baldness.
+This condition affects the typical function of the female body and even causes PCOS hair loss, which mirrors male pattern baldness.

 It is estimated that 2.2 and 26.7% of women between the ages of 15 and 44 experience PCOS.
 The ovaries can become enlarged and filled with a fluid that encompasses the eggs.
 This is known as the ‘cyst’.
-To experience Polycystic ovaries can be upsetting and challenging, as it can present issues that affects lives on a long-term basis as well as having visible symptoms.
+To experience Polycystic ovaries can be upsetting and challenging, as it can present issues that affect lives on a long-term basis as well as having visible symptoms.
 Polycystic ovaries present issues such as:

-- It can be harder to get pregnant – as the ovaries become encompassed by fluid filled sacs (follicles) and periods are irregular, meaning that ovulation is unbalanced or unpredictable, it often becomes a struggle for women to conceive.
+- It can be harder to get pregnant – as the ovaries become encompassed by fluid-filled sacs (follicles) and periods are irregular, meaning that ovulation is unbalanced or unpredictable, it often becomes a struggle for women to conceive.
 Many women experience no periods at all.

 - Excessive hair growth – Hair growth is affected by hormonal imbalances.
 PCOS hair growth occurs on the face and body, including the chest, back and buttocks.
 This is known as Hirsutism.

 - Weight gain – hormone imbalances increase the risk of weight gain and obesity.
 Unfortunately, weight and PCOS is related and an expected 80% of women with PCOS are overweight or obese.